brianmtreese/briantree.se/_posts/2024/10/2024-10-18-cursor-ai-for-better-angular-development.md

 <img src="{{ '/assets/img/content/uploads/2024/10-18/demo-16.gif' | relative_url }}" alt="Example of Cursor's autocomplete functionality" width="1900" height="876" style="width: 100%; height: auto;">
 </div>

-Now I don’t know how well this will come through in these screencaptures but the way that all felt was so cool.
+Now I don’t know how well this will come through in these screen captures but the way that all felt was so cool.
 It feels seamless and almost like it’s reading your mind.

 [Copilot](https://copilot.github.com/) is good at this, but [Cursor](https://www.cursor.com/) is much better.